 Fortunately, it becomes a non-issue if you live in an apartment high enough.
 Some might find the changing weather patterns distracting, but it’s probably the best home office desk placement if you don’t mind it.

-Pros and Cons of Placing Desk By the Window
+Pros of Placing Desk By the Window

 - It lets you enjoy plenty of natural light.